FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 Conversely, if a function's Fourier transform has conjugate symmetry, the original function is real-valued.

 == Incertitude Principle
-The Fourier transform incertitude principle states that a signal cannot be simultaneously localized in time and frequency.
-More precisely,considering  a  centered signal ($∫_RR t thin x(t) dt = 0$) of unit energy ($∫_RR abs(x(t))^2 dt = 1$) for simplicity, if we define the time spread (standard deviation) $Δ t$ and the frequency spread $Δ ν$ of a signal $x(t)$ as:
+The Fourier transform uncertainty principle states that a signal cannot be simultaneously localized in time and frequency.
+More precisely, considering a centered signal ($∫_RR t thin x(t) dt = 0$) of unit energy ($∫_RR abs(x(t))^2 dt = 1$) for simplicity, if we define the time spread (standard deviation) $Δ t$ and the frequency spread $Δ ν$ of a signal $x(t)$ as:
 $
   Δ t & = sqrt(∫_RR t^2 abs(x(t))^2 dif t) \
   Δ ν & = sqrt(∫_RR ν^2 abs(hat(x)(ν))^2 dif ν)thin ,
 $
-then the incertitude principle states that:
+then the uncertainty principle states that:
 #math.equation(
   block: true,
   $Δ t thin Δ ν >= 1 / (4 π) thin .$,
 )
-In quantum mechanics, as  the momentum and position wave functions are Fourier transform pairs (up to a factor of the Planck constant), this inequality becomes the Heisenberg uncertainty principle.
+In quantum mechanics, since the momentum and position wave functions are related by a Fourier transform (up to Planck's constant), this inequality becomes the Heisenberg uncertainty principle.

 == Notable Fourier transforms
 #show table.cell: set text(size: 9pt)